corypan1999/lit-agent/README.md

 A daily literature monitoring agent for stem cell and cancer biology research.
 Scrapes RSS feeds from 35+ journals, uses Claude AI to filter articles for relevance to your research program, and emails a digest every morning.

+Built by Will Hudson at BCM, adapted for use

 ## What it does

 Every day at 8 AM, the agent: